stephanecollot/sparkmon/README.rst

 .. image:: docs/images/monitoring-plot-example.png

-* Logs the executors metrics
+* Log the executors metrics
 * Plot monitoring, display in a notebook, or export to a file
 * Can monitor remote Spark application
 * Can run directly in your PySpark application, or run in a notebook, or via the command-line interface